 Don’t wear clothes with vertical lines and small prints – they will make you visually taller.
 Use fabrics with horizontal lines and large prints.

-You can wear wide belts and make decorative seams and inserts of the horizontal direction.
+You can wear wide belts and make decorative seams and inserts in the horizontal direction.

 Make use of flared skirts to shorten the body.